RawanF/newsproject-Django/README.md

 ### a web application built with Django for listing the news

-a web application built with Django for displaying a list of news to users. users can signup, login, browse articles, and add them to their favorite list.
+A web application built with Django for displaying a list of news to users. users can signup, login, browse articles, and add them to their favorite list.